Recap / Star Trek S3E8 "For the World Is Hollow and I Have Touched the Sky"

 - Aliens Speaking English: The Fabrini have their own written language that was considered dead.
-(Though conveniently enough, Spock can read it.)
+(Though conveniently enough, Spock can read it.
+Presumably Fabrini artifacts were found on other planets, otherwise how would he even know the asteroid people were Fabrini.)
 It's never explained how the Fabrini can speak English, being cut off from any outsiders for centuries.

 - City in a Bottle: Yonada